 Users no longer have to pick up their phone and input their queries by hand.
 They can now let their chosen smart device do it for them.

 With 5G approaching, mobile use and voice will be used with greater frequency and higher consumer expectations.
+Businesses are now even deliberating over designing an App or Website to take advantage.

 Research has found that around 48% of people are now using voice in order to carry out general web searches while 39% are now using smart speakers.
 That least study was taken back in July 2019, so you can assume 2020 was even greater (Lockdown!) and 2021 will continue to grow.